Bylaws

 The Corporation is organized exclusively for charitable, religious, and educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code of 1986, as amended.

 Section 2.
 Scope.
-The Corporation is required to conduct a three-year review of itself to determine value and benefit to those served and whether to continue.
 Checks and balances on teams will be instituted and maintained for oversight.
 Leadership enrichment or mentoring is paramount to Biblical education continuity, hence, introducing new team members is essential.
 Rights of intellectual property remain with individuals who contribute them.
 Resources are shared for Biblical education through larger meetings, outreach, leadership enrichment courses, and visits.
 Focus to support the Word living at the local level will be maintained as the priority.
 Networking is for support and shared benefit aided by website, periodic meetings, conferences, courses, ministering visits, or any other activity deemed appropriate.

 Section 3.
 Powers.
 The Corporation shall have the following powers: